dapr/dapr/docs/decision_records/architecture/ARC-003-grpc-protobuf-coding-convention.md

 ## Context

-We have defined gRPC services and protobuf messages without convention, which results in the duplicated protobuf definitions and inconsistent names of services and mesages.
+We have defined gRPC services and protobuf messages without convention, which results in the duplicated protobuf definitions and inconsistent names of services and messages.
 Thus, this record defines the minimum-level coding convention for Protobuf message to improve the quality of grpc/protobuf message definitions.

 ## Decisions